lachrist/aran/README.md

 Generate the setup code which should be executed before any instrumented code; it is either an ESTree program or a string depending on `options.format`.
 The setup code should be evaluated in an environment where the advice variable is accessible.
+If the setup code is evaluated twice (for the same advice variable), it will throw an error.

 ### `output = aran.weave(program, pointcut, serial)`